 Advantages:

-- Dirt and sweat will stick to the starch, rather than the clothing.
-This makes the clothes much easier to clean.
+- Stain protection: Dirt and sweat stick to the starch rather than the fabric fibers, which makes washing stains out much easier.

-- You can go longer between washes, getting up to three wears from a starched item.
+- Longevity: You can often get up to three wears out of a starched item before it needs a wash.

 Disadvantages: